squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 ============

 Using accumulators as counters is very unsatisfactory, because of a klunky api and useless behavior around fault-tolerance.
 We'll start by considering the api, the simpler of the two.
-Lets start by considering the most basic use case for counters, counting parse errors in our input data:
+Consider the most basic use case for counters, counting parse errors in our input data:

 <script src="https://gist.github.com/squito/6ba75eb102103cea266b.js?file=AccumulatorsAsCounters.scala"></script>